 Tuberculosis may sound like a disease of the past, but it is still a real concern today.
 Matter of fact, in 2018 alone, more than 10miliion people were sick with TB and 1.5million people died of the disease with Nigeria as one of the 8 countries in the world that account for most cases of the total global burden of tuberculosis.

-Note that a diagnosis of active tuberculosis is not a death sentence.
+Note that early detection of tuberculosis is not a death sentence.
 In fact, the disease is almost always curable if the sick person seeks medical help and adheres to using his/her medications for the stipulated period.
 Thus, it is always better to detect it early than to wait till it has caused a lot of damage.

 • Prevent prolonged illness, disability or possible death